mcurvo/FishTank/README.md

 ## User Storie

-- A user should be able to add 3 types of fish to the tank (Gold fish, Angel fish, Babel fish) and name the fish
-- A user should be able to see how much food to put in the tank with a `Tank.Feed()` method.
-This should return the weight in grams of the total required fish food.
-  - 0.1 g for each Gold fish
-  - 0.2 g for each Angel fish
-  - 0.3 g for each Babel fish
-- Ensure the design allows adding more types of fish in the future without having to change the tank class
+The application should provide a feature that enables the user to add three different types of fish, which are Gold fish, Angel fish, and Babel fish to the tank.
+Additionally, the user should be able to name each fish added to the tank.
+To calculate the amount of food needed for the fish in the tank, the application should provide a Tank.Feed() method that returns the weight in grams of the total required fish food.
+Specifically, each Gold fish requires 0.1 grams of fish food, each Angel fish requires 0.2 grams, and each Babel fish requires 0.3 grams.
+It is important to design the system in a way that allows for the addition of more fish types in the future without the need to modify the Tank class.

 ## Usage